rotators/foclassic/Docs/docs/BinaryFiles.md

 ```
 ### Version types
 As stated above, engine saves binary files with global version, or format version.
-* Global version, also know as *application* version, is used for files which can be easily recreated during initialization.
+- Global version, also know as _application_ version, is used for files which can be easily recreated during initialization.
-* Format version is used for all other scenarios.
+- Format version is used for all other scenarios.

-In some cases, additional version check is performed by adding version number at the end of file to make sure it's saved correctly.
+In some cases, additional version check is performed by adding version number at the end of file, to make sure it's saved correctly.

 |                     | Format             | Global             | EOF                |
 |:--------------------|:------------------:|:------------------:|:------------------:|